FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/03-web-media.md

 ---
 layout: lesson
-title: Using Images on the Web
+title: Using Media on the Web
-slides: ['_slides/01-html-css/03-web-images-slides.md']
+slides: ['_slides/01-html-css/03-web-media-slides.md']
 ---

 ## Recommended Reading